shmcminn/digitalframeworks-spring19/README.md

 * A: publishable with minimal edits
 * B: publishable with significant edits
 * C: would need reporter’s revision to be published
+   * You can not get more than a C on an assignment if there are factual errors.
 * D: unpublishable, even with edits
-   * You can not get more than a D on an assignment if there are factual errors.
 * F: did not complete work as assigned